muddin612/SE-Project/readme.md

 5. Add desired items to your cart.
 6. Proceed to checkout and complete the purchase.

-## Changes Made

-### Main Pages

-- Utilized database integration to dynamically retrieve and display products on the main home page, ensuring up-to-date product listings and enhancing user experience.

-### Cart Pages

-- Selected a template for the cart pages and integrated sample code, providing a foundation for designing and implementing the cart functionality as per website requirements.
-This includes features such as adding/removing items, updating quantities, and calculating totals.

-### Admin Page

-- Implemented changes to the admin page, enhancing functionality and usability for administrators.
-This may include features such as managing user accounts, viewing analytics, and updating product information.

 ## Contributors

 - Mohammed Uddin